1982 Glasgow Queen's Park by-election: Previous election

+Result

 Aftermath

 Writing of the result of the by-election in the next day's edition of The Glasgow Herald, political correspondent called the result "a reasonable one for the Labour Party" adding that Labour's leader Michael Foot would be perfectly pleased with it.
 On the other hand, he argued that it was "a bad result for the Conservatives", but noted that the party "could really have expected little more in an area like Queen's Park."
 He considered the result a good one for the SNP, which "could not have come at a better time with their internal problems once again in the news."
 He also speculated that the SNP's performance could "revive thoughts of devolution in the minds of some Labour politicians who have been keeping conspicuously quiet on the subject as of late." another Glasgow newspaper, the Evening Times, reported that Labour's "majority was substantially bigger than party analysts had predicted."